Prozi/euthanasia/README.md

 # euthanasia

-when your node.js process uses too much memory, allow it to gracefully exit
+when your node.js process uses too much memory or cpu, allow it to gracefully exit

 ## usage: